-#6) Do not use Abusive language
+#6) Do not use abusive language.

-It’s nice that you did good work and found a bug but do not use this credit for criticizing the developer or to attack any individual.
+It’s nice that you did a good work and found a bug but do not use this credit for criticizing the developer or to attack any individual.

-No doubt that your bug report should be a high-quality document.
+There is no doubt that your bug report should be a high-quality document.

 Focus on writing good bug reports and spend some time on this task because this is the main communication point between the tester, developer and the manager.
-Managers should create an awareness of their team that writing a good Bug report is the primary responsibility of any tester.
+Managers should create an awareness to their team that writing a good Bug report is the primary responsibility of any tester.